The 5-year rule in Economics

 Teacher notes

-The current extended essay guide includes specific reference to the '5-year rule'.
-Included in pages 155 - 162 the five year rule states the following:
+The current extended essay guide includes specific references to the '5-year rule'.

 Criterion A